Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Proofs for Section

-Since $0< \alpha <1$, we can always select $a$ small enough such that $q(0)<1$.
-Under such selection we have that $p(w)>q(w)$ holds for all $w\ge 0$ and hence \eqref{eq:unbound} holds.
-Therefore, $\set{|z|<a\exp(-bw)}$ is forward invariant.
+Now fix $b$.
+Note $1-4\alpha a^2 b \to 1$ and $a^2 + \alpha^2\to \alpha^2$ as $a\to 0$.
+We can always select $a$ small enough such that $q(0)<p(0)$.
+Then we have that $p(w)>q(w)$ holds for all $w\ge 0$ and hence \eqref{eq:unbound} holds.
+Therefore, the set $\set{|z|<a\exp(-bw)}$ is forward invariant under $F$.
 Due to the exponential decay, we can always select $a$ small enough and $b$ large enough such that $\set{|z|<a\exp(-bw)}\subset \set{Q(z,w)>Q(F(z,w))}$, where the latter set is given in Lemma~\ref{lem:lya}.
-Therefore, in this exponential cone, $Q$ monotonically decays, and the orbit converges to the minimizer almost surely.
+Therefore, in this exponential cone, $Q$ decreases monotonically.
+Then using similar arguments to those in Proposition~\ref{prop:convergence-reg}, we have that all almost all initializations in this cone converge to the minimizer.
 This completes the proof. \end{proof}

 In the following, we show that when the initialization is near the boundary, the orbit can visit any point in the space.